srikanthka/rustybox/README.md

 A project to learn Rust while covering its core concepts.
 Rust is a systems programming language that emphasizes safety and performance.

-a **multi-component project** that gradually introduces and applies key Rust concepts.
+a multi-component project that gradually introduces and applies key Rust concepts.

-Rust Project**: "RustyBox" – A Modular Command-Line Toolbox
+Rust Project: "RustyBox" – A Modular Command-Line Toolbox

 Concept: